JCraghead/WebNotes/README.md

 A step by step series of examples that tell you how to get a development env running

 ## Developers;
-Jarom -
+Jarom Craghead-
-Lucas -
+Lucas Larson-
-Landon -
+Landon Coonrod-
 Avnish Sinha -
+Ronan DeGeyter-

 ## License